-Taumarunui’s golf course, ‘Tarrangower’, dates back to the early 1920s and has developed into a most attractive all weather course featuring 18 holes of undulating fairways of park-like appearance.
+Taumarunui’s golf course, ‘Tarrangower’, dates back to the early 1920s and has developed into a very attractive all-weather course featuring 18 holes of undulating fairways of park-like appearance.
 Each hole represents a different challenge with the tree-lined fairways leading to well-guarded target greens.

 Trees in this part of the world grow tall and straight, attesting to the free-draining soils and the lowest wind flow in New Zealand.
-The huge redwoods watching over the 18th tee are only 60 years old and bear testimony to the district’s moderate climate.
+The huge redwoods watching over the 18th tee are only 70 years old and bear testimony to the district’s moderate climate.